alfabouh/javagems3d/README.md

 # The First iteration of the engine.
-Branch is deprecated.
+The branch is deprecated.